Advanced piece settings in call creation

 "I want artists to submit multiple entries but they can only submit one" - Increase "Max Entries Allowed per Artist" from 1 to your desired number - Remember: each entry can contain multiple pieces (controlled by "Maximum Pieces")

-"Artists are uploading files that are too large" - Decrease "Maximum File Size" to your desired limit - Provide guidance in your call description about file size limits - Consider recommending image compression tools
+"Artists are uploading files that are too large" - The system automatically limits uploads to 50 MB - Provide guidance in your call description about the 50 MB limit - For calls requiring larger files, contact support@entrythingy.com - Consider recommending image compression tools if needed

 "I want to allow web links instead of uploads" - Set "File Upload Requirement" to "Either file upload or web page link" - Artists will see both upload fields and a web link field - Useful for video art or portfolio links